 Morpeth, founded in 1821 is Australia’s second oldest river port.
 It is an historic village, located on the banks of the Hunter River, in the Hunter Valley, NSW, 10 minutes from Maitland, 40 minutes from Wine Country & Port Stephens blue water wonderland, and an hour and a half from Sydney.

 Trevor Richards opened Morpeth Investment Art Gallery for business in 1991 as part of the Campbell’s Store Craft Centre complex, in Morpeth’s main cobblestone lined street.

 Since then it has doubled in size twice, and is located adjacent to Campbell’s Store.
-Morpeth Gallery now comprises a Landscape/Still Life wing and a Wildlife wing, each featuring 150 original paintings on the wall at any one time, with a third section dedicated to Giclee limited edition & open edition prints and other giftware such as greeting cards, children’s books, illustrated books, mugs, coasters & snack trays featuring the work of the artists represented at the gallery.
+Morpeth Gallery now comprises a Landscape/Still Life wing and a Wildlife wing, each featuring 150 original paintings on the wall at any one time.
+There are also Giclee limited edition & open edition prints and other giftware such as greeting cards, children’s books, illustrated books, mugs, coasters, snack trays, placemats and jigsaws featuring the work of some of the artists represented at the gallery.

 Visitors come into the gallery & are awestruck by the caliber of art they see for sale on the walls.
 When we explain that what they are looking at are the works of published artists, they often ask us, ‘What do you mean by published artist?’

 Having an artists work ‘in print’ in multiple forms, means their name and images are recognized by many individuals, and it is the way that an artists work continues to increase in value year after year, the same way shares or a house might do.
 Each artwork is then purchased by art investors – to be enjoyed & yes to make them money in the long term.